zeek/zeek/frameworks/netcontrol.rst

 .. rst-class:: opening

-  Bro can connect with network devices like, for example, switches or soft- and hardware firewalls using the NetControl framework.
-The NetControl framework provides a flexible, unified interface for active response and hides the complexity of heterogeneous network equipment behind a simple task-oriented API, which is easily usable via Bro scripts.
+  Zeek can connect with network devices like, for example, switches or soft- and hardware firewalls using the NetControl framework.
+The NetControl framework provides a flexible, unified interface for active response and hides the complexity of heterogeneous network equipment behind a simple task-oriented API, which is easily usable via Zeek scripts.
 This document gives an overview of how to use the NetControl framework in different scenarios; to get a better understanding of how it can be used in practice, it might be worthwhile to take a look at